 - 1 stalk lemongrass, bottom half only, thinly sliced

-- 1 tsp makrut lime zest, finely chopped
+- 1 teaspoon makrut lime zest, finely chopped

-- 1 tsp cilantro roots or stems, finely chopped
+- 1 teaspoon cilantro roots or stems, finely chopped

 - Spur chilies or prik chee fa are large mild red peppers which we use to add colour to many dishes.
 You can substitute red bell pepper or any other medium-to-mild red peppers.